-In multiple clients connected to cache environment, the best way to communicate among them is important.
-Events is an efficient mechanism in Pub/Sub to notify the publisher and subscriber about various events happening across the cache and applications.
+If multiple clients are connected in a cache environment, there needs to be effective communication among them.
+Event Notifications is an efficient mechanism in Pub/Sub to notify the publisher and subscriber about various events happening across the cache and applications.

 Message Delivery Failure Notification

-Delivery failure notification is raised to any publisher which has registered message failure event on that topic.
+Delivery failure notification is sent to any publisher that has registered a message failure event on a topic.

-If messages are marked as failed, the messages are only sent to publisher.
+If messages are marked as failed, the messages are only sent to the publisher.

-In case a message has been published with no expiration, no notification will be sent as the message stays within the topic indefinitely until the cache is active.
+In case a message has been published to a topic without any expiration configured, no notification will be sent to the publisher as the message stays within the topic till the cache is active.

 Message Received Notification

-MessageRecievedCallback fires event to register subscriber against the topic so that it can receive the published messages.
+MessageReceivedCallback fires events to registered subscribers against the topic so that it can receive the published messages.

-Messages are received by subscriber(s) asynchronously.
-Subscribers register the event against the topic showing interest for messages.
-When a message is published on the topic, the topic sends these messages to subscriber(s).
+Messages are received by the subscriber(s) asynchronously.
+Subscribers register for the event against the topic showing interest in the messages.
+When a message is published on the topic, it delivers this message to the subscriber(s).

 Topic Deletion Notification

-In case a topic is deleted, it is a forceful deletion and deletes all messages and related meta-info form the cache.
+In case a topic is deleted, it deletes all messages and related meta-info from the cache.
 Hence, the subscriber and publisher must be notified of this deletion because of the following reasons:

 The subscriber might be waiting for incoming messages from the registered topic.
-Once the topic does not exist, the subscribers can then handle their execution accordingly through event notification and prevent infinite waiting state.
+Once the topic is deleted, the subscribers can then handle their execution accordingly through event notifications and prevent an infinite waiting state.

-The publisher can prevent sending messages to a non-existing topic and handle any pending payloads and future execution accordingly.
+The publisher can avoid sending messages to a non-existing topic and handle any pending payloads and future execution accordingly.

 NCache provides a sample application for Pub/Sub on GitHub.